 It down poured on us when we first got there, but seemed like there was a chance for it to clear up later in the morning.
 So they loaded us on the boat, we ate breakfast (they provide it – pastries, fruit, organic juice), then started out… The weather did not look promising.
 We were about 5 minutes into it and the captain started turning the boat around.

 It stayed overcast and the water was a little choppy, but it was all good!
 We snorkeled in the Gulf of Mexico in pretty deep water, so we weren’t able to see any fish.
 They offer all the snorkeling gear for you to use for FREE (mask, snorkel, fins).
-You could also rent a wetsuit for $10.
+You could also rent a wetsuit.
 We didn’t and we were fine.

 Carson, Cannon, and Craig went out for quite a while!
 Melia and Knox got dressed and ready.
 Knox went to the bottom step (you walk right down steps from the boat into the water) but never made it all the way in, maybe next time.
 Melia got in for about 5 minutes and that was enough for her!
 Not knowing what was swimming underneath you was a bit much for the little ones to handle.

 Next we had lunch.
 They provide that too!
-Fried chicken, sandwiches, potato salad, soda, water, fruit.
+Fried chicken, sandwiches, potato salad, soft drinks, water, fruit.
 Then we headed to the Fury’s floating platform island to do parasailing, jet skiing, and to play on the inflatable water toys.

 You can only parasail if you are 6… We figured Melia and Cannon were close enough since they turn at the end of the month.
 Me, Carson, and Cannon went first.
 It was awesome!!
 As soon as we got to the top Cannon said I want to do this again!!
 Carson kept saying we are really high up and I don’t like heights, but I really like this!